nansencenter/DAPPER/README.md

     python examples/basic_1.py

-**PS**: If you closed the terminal (or shut down your computer), you'll first need to run `conda activate my-env`
+**PS**: If you closed the terminal (or shut down your computer), you'll first need to run `conda activate dapper-env`

 ## Quickstart